OpenEvalProject/evals/manuscripts/elife-54822/v1/manuscript.md

 ## Abstract

 The neurotoxicity of air pollution is undefined for sex and APOE alleles.
 These major risk factors of Alzheimer’s disease (AD) were examined in mice given chronic exposure to nPM, a nano-sized subfraction of urban air pollution.
 In the cerebral cortex, female mice had two-fold more genes responding to nPM than males.
-Transcriptomic responses to nPM had sex- APOE interactions in AD-relevant pathways.
-Only APOE 3 mice responded to nPM in genes related to Abeta deposition and clearance ( Vav2 , Vav3 , S1009a ).
+Transcriptomic responses to nPM had sex-APOE interactions in AD-relevant pathways.
+Only APOE3 mice responded to nPM in genes related to Abeta deposition and clearance (Vav2, Vav3, S1009a).
 Other responding genes included axonal guidance, inflammation (AMPK, NFKB, APK/JNK signaling), and antioxidant signaling (NRF2, HIF1A).
 Genes downstream of NFKB and NRF2 responded in opposite directions to nPM.
 Nrf2 knockdown in microglia augmented NFKB responses to nPM, suggesting a critical role of NRF2 in air pollution neurotoxicity.
 These findings give a rationale for epidemiologic studies of air pollution to consider sex interactions with APOE alleles and other AD-risk genes.

 ## Introduction